 Melanie Woodward, founder of the Event Planning Blueprint business, has written that “successful event planners are personable, engaging, good conversationalists, and excellent listeners.
 Event planning is a social profession in that the result – the event itself – will include a group of people, large or small.
 Understanding people and enjoying talking to them is part of the job.”

-Now, the pandemic has added a critical layer of complexity.
+This year has added a critical layer of complexity.
 We have to consider virtual and hybrid technologies, factor in the demands of social distancing and entice people when they have a million other things on their mind.

 Only with a genuine love for bringing people together, and adding value to their lives, can we juggle this plethora of challenges to create something truly unique.
 In surveys carried out by EventMB, 39% of event professionals agree that ‘engaging attendees’ is fundamental to the success of any live event.